ONSdigital/gptables/docs/getting_started/tutorial.md

 or reference, the text for the note, and optionally any links to include with the note.

-Below, note references are first created using a dictionary of lists before being converted into a dataframe object.
-Note that all lists must be the same length - if a note has no link, use an empty string `""` or `None` at that list position.
+Below, note references are first created using a dictionary of lists before being converted into a `pandas.DataFrame`.
+All lists must be the same length - if a note has no link, use an empty string (`""`) or `None` at that list position.

 ```python
 notes = {